AmgdGocha/DriveFS-Sleuth/README.md

                         Searches for files or folders by regular expressions.
 Multiple regex can be passed separated by spaces.
   -q QUERY_BY_NAME [QUERY_BY_NAME ...], --query-by-name QUERY_BY_NAME [QUERY_BY_NAME ...]
                         Searches for files or folders by name.
 The search will be case insensitive.
 Multiple file names can be passed separated by spaces.
+  --md5 MD5 [MD5 ...]
+Searches for files by the MD5 hash.
+Multiple hashes can be passed separated by spaces.
   --search-csv SEARCH_CSV
                         Searches for files or folders that satisfies the searching conditions in the provided CSV file.
   --exact               If selected, only files or folders with exact file names will be returned.
 The --query_by_name argument has to be passed.
 Defaults to False.